On the fantastic SoulDisco website you will find lots of useful information on topics such as pressing plants, mastering engineers and much more.

 Sounds simple?
 It isn't.
 The quality of the press, the granulate, the temperature, the timing—everything influences the groove.
 And every pressing plant has its own sound fingerprint.

-7. And then: music you can touch
+7. And then: Music you can touch

 What you are now holding in your hands is not a copy – it is a sculpture made of sound.